Five reasons why you should listen out for ‘nature tech’ this yearBy Lucy Almond, Director and Chair

 - Equally important are the jobs that can be created.
 This includes all the livelihoods supported by nature-positive investments, such as sustainable food production and reforestation efforts, as well as creating new opportunities for entrepreneurs to build nature tech businesses that may not currently exist.

-- Transparency and accountability are especially critical in the race to net zero, particular for nature’s place in that race.
+- Transparency and accountability are especially critical in the race to net zero, particularly for building trust around nature’s place in that race.
 This is where technology can play an outsized role, to help solve many of the existential hurdles that nature-based solutions to climate have faced – around monitoring, measuring, verifying and reporting.

 - And last but never least, finance.
 Nature-based solutions are much in need of investment, attracting less than 10% of current public climate finance.
 Technology can help derisk projects and play an important role in both creating a marketplace and attracting finance, by reducing transaction costs, enhancing supply chain transparency, and looking into past and future models and trends.